jason301c/slack-payment-bot/README.md

 - In your Slack workspace, use the slash commands:
   - `/create-airwallex-link`
   - `/create-stripe-link`
+  - `/create-invoice`

+### Payment Links
 - The bot will open a modal for you to fill in the payment details (amount, service name, reference, and for Stripe, subscription options).
 - After submitting the modal, the bot will respond with a real payment link for the requested provider.

+### Invoice Generation
+- Use `/create-invoice` to generate professional PDF invoices
+- The bot will open a modal with the following fields:
+  - **Invoice Number**: Unique identifier for the invoice (e.g., 935)
+  - **Client Name**: Name of the client being billed
+  - **Client Address**: Optional address of the client
+  - **Client Email**: Email address of the client
+  - **Due Date**: Payment due date (e.g., 2024-12-31)
+  - **Line Items**: Up to 5 line items with:
+    - Service Description
+    - Unit Price (in USD)
+    - Quantity
+- The bot generates a professional PDF invoice and uploads it to Slack
+- The PDF includes:
+  - Company header and invoice details
+  - Client billing information
+  - Itemized list of services with prices
+  - Total amount due
+  - Professional formatting and layout

 ## Stripe Recurring/Subscription Payments
 You can create recurring (subscription) payment links with Stripe by selecting the subscription options in the modal.
 The modal will allow you to choose the billing interval and frequency.